XamarinUniversity/build2018-labs/lab2/README.md

 ## Part 3: Add Offline sync

-As a final step in this lab, we will solve a common issue with mobile device - lack of network reliability and/or connectivity.
+As a final step lets solve a common issue with mobile device - lack of network reliability and/or connectivity.

-We will do this by adding support for a local cache of the `CircleMessages` that you can work with in a disconnected fashion, and then synchronize any changes made back to the cloud storage once network connectivity is restored.
+The lab will do this by adding support for a local cache of the `CircleMessages` that the app can work with in a disconnected fashion.
+This means it will also need to synchronize any changes made locally back to the cloud storage once network connectivity is restored.

-This is a built in feature of the Azure App Mobile App Service platform we are using.
+Lucky for us, this is a built in feature of the Azure App Mobile App Service platform being used!

 ### Add the required NuGet package

 1. Using the NuGet package manager UI, add the [Microsoft.Azure.Mobile.Client.SQLiteStore](https://www.nuget.org/packages/Microsoft.Azure.Mobile.Client.SQLiteStore/) package to all projects.

-This package also includes a dependency against SQLite which is supported by all our platforms - however, for UWP we need to add one more runtime requirement: the Visual C++ 2015 runtime.
+This package also includes a dependency against SQLite which is supported by all the platforms - however, for UWP you will need to add one more runtime requirement: the Visual C++ 2015 runtime.

 2. Expand the **MyCircle.UWP** project in the Solution Explorer.